piqueserver/piqueserver/doc/porting.rst

 Debugging import errors
 ---------------------------
-Import errors in scripts causes piqueserver to throw `NotImplementedError` which is vauge(sorry!).
+Import errors in scripts causes piqueserver to throw `NotImplementedError` which is vague(sorry!).
 For debugging those import errors use python(shell) or ipython they'll point you to which exact import is causing issues.

 .. code:: python